flant/shell-operator/HOOKS.md

 }
 ```

+`configVersion` field specifies a version of configuration schema.
+The latest schema version is "v1" and it is described below.

 Event binding is an event type (onStartup, schedule, and onKubernetesEvent) plus parameters required for a subscription.

 #### onStartup